-There is a range of excellent sporting and recreational organisations within the Clonegal area.
+There is a range of excellent sporting and recreational organisations within the Ballon area.
 However, the expansion of the town will mean that expanding recreational demands will have to be catered for through the development and provisions and facilities with the plan area.

-The established recreational facilities within the town area provide for the amenity needs for the established community.
+The established recreational facilities within the town area serve Ballon provide for the amenity needs for the established community.
 Decrease in voluntary activity is regarded locally as a difficulty in the continued operation and promotion of existing facilities.

-- 1. The expansion of Clonegal will mean that additional recreational demands will have to be catered for through the development and provision of facilities for active and passive recreation within the plan area. - 2.
+- 1. The expansion of Ballon will mean that additional recreational demands will have to be catered for through the development and provision of facilities for active and passive recreation within the plan area. - 2.
 Pressure is likely to be placed on key open space areas for development within the lifetime of the plan.
-Development of key open space areas for recreation purposes will be crucial to the Plan's success. - 3.
-The main sports facilities are remote from the town centre (in Co.
-Wexford).
+Development of key open space areas for recreation purposes will be crucial to the Plan's success.